 3-4.1501- Water Trucks prohibited on specified county roads.

-As used in this Article, “Water Truck” means a vehicle designed or being used to carry water of not less than 100 gallons or any vehicle designed or carrying or towing tanks or bladders of 100 gallons of water or more or a “Water Tender Vehicle,” as defined in California Vehicle Code section 676.5.
+As used in this Article, “Water Truck” means a vehicle designed or being used to carry water of not less than 100 gallons or any vehicle designed for carrying or towing tanks or bladders of 100 gallons of water or more or a “Water Tender Vehicle,” as defined in California Vehicle Code section 676.5.
+“Water Truck” does not include vehicles, such as a cement truck or a pesticide spray truck, that transport water as a mixture not suitable for irrigation.

 Pursuant to the authority provided Siskiyou County under California Vehicle Code Section 21101(c), Water Trucks are prohibited from traveling over such streets (as defined in California Vehicle Code Section 590) and highways (as defined in California Vehicle Code Section 360) that the Board of Supervisors may specify by resolution.
+This prohibition does not apply to a Water Truck directly crossing through an intersection over a restricted street or highway.

 3-4.1502- Signs.